- Facepalming: A couple of instances:

 - In "Mr. Monk and the Election," Monk proves that a death threat letter against Natalie (running for the school board) was a diversion because he notices that although the shooter did take the time to dot his I's and cross his T's, he didn't write the last R on her last name when writing the message ("Close Ashton High, Natalie Teege Must Withdraw" is the result).
 This is proven when he realizes the shooter was getting her name from a custom poster with Natalie's name, from which the R had fallen off, indicating that the shooter didn't know her already.

-- In "Mr. Monk and the Voodoo Curse," Natalie receives a voodoo doll in the mail, sent by a killer paramedic trying to distract Monk from investigating her by tricking Natalie into thinking she will be decapitated.
+- In "Mr. Monk and the Voodoo Curse," Natalie receives a voodoo doll in the mail, sent by Angeline Dilworth as she attempts to distract Monk from investigating her by tricking Natalie into thinking she will be decapitated.
 Monk realizes that the sender can't have known who Natalie was, since the sender misspelled her last name as "Teager" (with an A instead of a double E).
-Then Angeline Dilworth, the aforementioned killer paramedic, happens to be the one who picks Natalie up after she mistakenly ingests Reverend Jorgensen's concotion during a cleansing ritual.
+Then Angeline happens to be the paramedic who picks Natalie up after she mistakenly ingests Reverend Jorgensen's concotion during a cleansing ritual.
 During the ride, after Monk gives The Summation to Jorgensen in the van, Natalie is in the ambulance and happens to notice that Angeline misspells her name as "Teager" on the patient chart.
 A struggle breaks out.

-- "Honest" Jake's Repairman / Crooked Contractor: In the episode "Mr. Monk Buys A House", Monk, as the title states, bought a house belonging to a recently murdered senior citizen (who is later revealed to have been an inside man for a depository robbery during the 1960s that netted $4 million, and was killed because, as a result of his dementia, he babbled about the heist to his nurse, who wheeled him up a stairway and shoved him to his death).
-While Monk is getting supplies, he finds a repairman who talks and acts like an Honest John-type character, and even (allegedly) calls himself "Honest" Jake Phillips.
-He is later hired by Monk to help fix the house, only to essentially demolish the house even further.
-Turns out he had ulterior motives in trying to help "repair" the house: He was trying to locate the stash of money stolen from the bank by the previous occupant, and the aforementioned nurse, Cassie Drake, is his lover, whom he stabs and kills in her house after Monk catches on to her.
+- "Honest" Jake's Repairman / Crooked Contractor: In the episode "Mr. Monk Buys A House", Monk, as the title states, buys a house belonging to a recently murdered senior citizen (who is later revealed to have been an inside man for a depository robbery during the 1960s that netted $4 million, and was killed because, as a result of his dementia, he babbled about the heist to his nurse, who wheeled him up a stairway and shoved him to his death).
+While Monk is getting supplies, he finds "Honest" Jake Phillips, a repairman who talks and acts like an Honest John-type character.
+Jake is then hired by Monk to help fix the house, only to essentially demolish the house even further.
+Turns out he had ulterior motives in trying to help "repair" the house: He was trying to locate the stash of money stolen from the bank by the previous occupant, and the aforementioned nurse, Cassie Drake, is his lover, whom he stabs and kills in her living room when Monk catches on to her.

-- How We Got Here: "Mr. Monk Goes to the Bank" starts with two police officers writing a parking ticket for an illegally parked SUV outside a bank that had just been robbed the day before.
-When the guy writing the ticket finds that his pen is out of ink, he and his partner decide to grab a bite to eat and let the driver off.
+- How We Got Here: "Mr. Monk Goes to the Bank" starts with two police officers on patrol writing a parking ticket for an illegally parked SUV outside a bank that had just been robbed the day before.
+When the cop writing the ticket finds that his pen is out of ink, he declines to use his partner's pen and the two decide to leave to grab dinner and let the driver off.
 As they get into their unit and drive away, the camera then tracks through the bank, then the vault door, to reveal Monk, Natalie, Stottlemeyer and Disher trapped inside.
 After the credits, we go back two days and spend the first half of the episode documenting the events leading up to this.
-Indeed, those two officers are seen again as the scene is shown again, now with context, once the main events reach this point.
+Indeed, those two officers are seen again writing the ticket once we catch back up to this point.
+Except now the scene has context (namely, that the SUV is actually Natalie's car).

 - Honor Before Reason: When Monk becomes Stottlemeyer's best man, he takes his duty of keeping the wedding ring safe seriously — by holding it clenched in his fist for nine days straight, like it is the only guaranteed way that you won't lose your friend's wedding ring!